Things You Didn’t Know About Peugeot

 Whilst the Peugeot vehicles of today are equipped with two wheels on either side, the very first model was a three wheeled steam powered vehicle.
 It was designed by a man named Léon Serpollet in 1889 and only four were made before the idea of steam power, which was bulky and had a long warm up time, was abandoned in favour of petrol fuel and four wheels!

 Here at V12 Sports and Classics we like to ensure that our customers are purchasing the vehicle that will benefit them the best.
 After all, Peugeot may not manufacturer some of the most powerful cars in the world but the French company makes some of the most fuel efficient city vehicles around.
 Just take the Peugeot 107 model as an example!
-If you’re in the market for used cars, get in contact with a member of the V12 team today and let us help!
+If you’re in the market for your next used Peugeot, then get in contact with a member of the V12 team today and let us help!